Mitchell Brothers O'Farrell Theatre: Strip club

 Though the O'Farrell Theatre had successfully fought prosecution in the 1970s concerning obscenity in its films, during the 1980s it would face a new kind of threat from the courts about whether customer-contact could be legal during live shows, and if strippers had the right to give lap dances.
-A new mood came to city hall when Dianne Feinstein became mayor following the assassination of George Moscone.
+A new mood came to city hall when Dianne Feinstein became mayor toward the end of 1978 following the assassination of George Moscone.
 As a city supervisor Feinstein had been a strident anti-porn voice, and then as mayor she made it clear to her district attorney that he should be aggressive on obscenity and porn cases.
 In July 1980, less than a year after Feinstein had been elected mayor, fifteen police officers raided the O'Farrell Theatre and arrested fourteen patrons, six performers, and seven employees for charges related to prostitution.
 During a press conference Jim Mitchell vowed to fight the charges and stated, "We believe we have a legally protected show under California laws.
 Fondling a girl's breast is not prostitution."
 In the first trial originating from that bust, three strippers faced charges of committing lewd acts in public.
-The trial resulted in mistrial decisions for two dancers and a single conviction for one dancer – she would become the only dancer in history to ever get a rap sheet while working at the O'Farrell, but she did not receive jail time or a fine.
+The trial resulted in mistrial decisions for two dancers and a single conviction for one dancer.
+This last was to become the only dancer in O'Farrell history who would ever get a rap sheet for simply performing her duties at the O'Farrell—but she would be sentenced to no jail time, and would be burdened with no fine.

-For the next trial of the 1980 bust, the Mitchells went back to the law office of Michael Kennedy and his secured his former partner, Dennis Roberts, to represent them.
+For the next trial of the 1980 bust, the Mitchells went back to the law office of Michael Kennedy and secured his former partner, Dennis Roberts, to represent them.
 Roberts cleverly found a solution which would derail all the other cases against dancers, by using a little-known statute called the First Offender Diversion Program.
 Under that diversion program, first time offenders could at any time before conviction plead guilty, go into the program, and emerge without a criminal record.
 When Roberts first mentioned the diversion program in court, a frustrated prosecutor exclaimed: "You can't do that!"
 However the judge corrected the prosecutor in stating: "Not only can he do that, but it seems to me that what you're going to have if you keep prosecuting these women is a series of cases that are going to drag on for years toward trial, and as soon as you get into trial Mr. Roberts is going to divert these people."
 That trial was the last time any performers from the 1980 bust would face prosecution.